franky9202/Project-Phase-1/README.md

 # Project-Phase-1

 ## What is the Project meant for
-This project is meant for people looking for the Level/Rank of their Digimon cards.
+This project is meant to help people looking for the Level/Rank of their Digimon cards.

 ## Is the Project Useful
 This project is useful for those people who want to learn what rank/level is their Digimon card, and for those people who want to learn more of the Digimon and their level and evolution.